oicid/oicid.github.io/_pages/about.md

 ---

 I am an Assistant Researcher at Zhongguancun Laboratory.
 I received my Ph.D. degree in Cyber Security from [University of Chinese Academy of Sciences](https://english.ucas.ac.cn/), under the guidance of Prof. [Xiang Cui](https://people.ucas.ac.cn/~0040784), [Qixu Liu](https://people.ucas.ac.cn/~liuqixu), and [Chaoge Liu](https://people.ucas.ac.cn/~liuchaoge).
+I led projects funded by the National Natural Science Foundation of China (NSFC) and topics under the National Science and Technology Major Project.
 My primary research interests include AI security, network and application security, botnet, and blockchain.

 **Note** My `iie.ac.cn` and `arkteam.net` email addresses are no longer in use.
 If you need to contact me, please use `zhiwang AT ieee.org` instead.